In Gmail, you can choose to either forward all incoming emails or only forward the ones that match a set of rules you define.

-To set up automatic forward of emails in Gmail:
+To set up automatic forwarding of emails in Gmail:

 Go to the Gmail account you want to forward messages from.

 In the top right, click Settings (the gear icon)

 In the Forwarding section, click Add a forwarding address.

 Enter the email address you want to forward messages.

 Click Next and then Proceed and then OK.

 A verification message will be sent to that address.
 Click the verification link in that message.
 If you are using Parseur, the verification message will appear in the document queue of your parser.

 Then, if you want to forward all new incoming emails:

 Go back to the settings page for the Gmail account you want to forward messages from, and refresh your browser.